programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 Cash so francs you the mouth
 ```

-#### 6.iv Transcribe handwriting in an image stored in your Python environment using a function.
+#### 6.iv Working with an image stored in your Python environment, using a function

 This section will allow you to transcribe handwriting of an image stored in your Python environment in the same manner used in the above section.
-You must have an image saved on the computer you are running Python from so if you have not done so, complete steps 1 and 2 in the section above to store an image in a folder in your Python environment.
+You must have an image saved on the computer you are running Python from.
+If you do not, complete steps 1 and 2 in section 3 (above) to store an image in your Python environment.

 The purpose of this section is to reorganize the code used above into a function.
-A function is a block of code that can be called repeatedly and this is useful for processing multiple images.
-This function requires the path to the image as input and it returns the text of the image as output.
+A function is a block of code that can be called repeatedly, which becomes useful when processing multiple images.
+This function requires the path to the image as input, and it returns the text of the image as output.

 1\.
 Create another new cell in your notebook, paste in the code for the function below.
 The code will:

-+ Define the name of the function and what it uses as input.
++ Define the name of the function and the path it uses as input.
 (Line 1)
 + Check the image path exists.
 (Line 3)
 + Open the image to be read.
 (Line 9)
-+ Call Azure using computervision_client with the image.
++ Call Azure using `computervision_client` with the image.
 (Line 13)
 + Read the results line by line.
 (Lines 22-27)
-+ If successful, store each line of text in the variable text_in_image.
++ If successful, store each line of text in the variable `text_in_image`.
 (Lines 30-33)
-+ The last line returns the value of text_in_image to the program that called the function.
++ The last line returns the value of `text_in_image` to the program which called the function.

 ```
 def read_handwriting_in_stored_image(read_image_path):